 Controlled movements are all the rage at this period, so encourage your child to wave and clap as much as possible.
 This helps develop the motor skills and strengthen the muscles of the child.
 You can play simple games of pointing and waving with your baby as a fun, bonding exercise.

 This is also the period when your child becomes a keen listener: noises and sounds delight him more than you think!
 You can play simple noise association games with him, by banging utensils or dropping squeaky toys onto the floor.
 Let him explore various sounds around him.
 Also, you should talk to him as much as possible.
 His first words will most likely be a word that is uttered a lot, and in most cases, it will be ‘no’.
 ‘Mama’ and ‘dada’ are possible alternatives, too.

 Encourage him to develop his fine motor skills as much as possible, even though they do not appear to be controlled movements at first.
 Waving and clapping, as mentioned above, are the best choices for these.

 [Also Read: 8 Months Old Baby Games and Activities]

 When to Consult a Doctor

 In case you have missed any vaccinations, you should definitely pay the doctor a visit.
-The risks of not being vaccinated far outweigh the comparatively small bouts of fever or rashes that your child may get after vaccination.
-If you feel that there is something wrong in the way your child is behaving, it will be better to check it up with the doctor- better safe than sorry.
+The risks of not being vaccinated far outweigh the comparatively small bouts of fever or rashes that your child may get after a vaccine is administered.
+If you feel that there is something wrong in the way your child is behaving, it is recommended that you check with your paediatrician about it.
 As mothers, trust your instincts rather than logic to know what is best for your child.

 It is during this age that your baby starts to form a personality and become very playful.
 Your child will be a joy to watch, even though your sleep may be compromised.
-So always be on the lookout for his first words and carry a camera around so that you do not miss any of your child’s fun actions.
+Be on the lookout for his first words, and carry a camera around, so that you don’t miss any of his antics or fun actions!

 Previous Week: 32 Weeks Old Baby